config-i1/greybox/cran-comments.md

 Not clear why.
 The paper is available, the url works.

 ## R-hub
-**Rhub, Windows Server 2008 R2 SP1, R-devel, 32/64 bit gives a PREPERROR:**
+**Windows Server 2008 R2 SP1, R-devel, 32/64 bit:**
-> Error: Bioconductor does not yet build and check packages for R version 4.2;
-> Execution halted

-Something is wrong with Rhub.
+> Package suggested but not available: 'doMC'

+This is expected, because doMC is not available for Windows.

+> Package which this enhances but not available for checking: 'vars'

+Not clear, why. `vars` package is on CRAN.

 **Rhub, Ubuntu Linux 20.04.1 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran:**
 >* checking package dependencies ...
 NOTE
 >Package which this enhances but not available for checking: ‘vars’

 Not clear, why. `vars` package is on CRAN.

+### Debian Linux, R-devel, GCC ASAN/UBSAN
+> ERROR: dependency ‘httr’ is not available for package ‘texreg’

+Not clear why httr is not available.
+It is on CRAN.

 ## Downstream dependencies
 R CMD check on reverse dependencies of greybox are okay.